Skip to content ↓

 Dresselhaus, a solid-state physicist who was Institute Professor Emerita of Physics and Electrical Engineering and Computer Science, was also nationally known for her work to develop wider opportunities for women in science and engineering.
 She died at Mount Auburn Hospital in Cambridge, Massachusetts, following a brief period of poor health.

 “Yesterday, we lost a giant — an exceptionally creative scientist and engineer who was also a delightful human being,” MIT President L. Rafael Reif wrote in an email today sharing the news of Dresselhaus’s death with the MIT community.
-“Among her many ‘firsts,’ in 1968, Millie became the first woman at MIT to attain the rank of full, tenured professor.
-She was the first solo recipient of a Kavli Prize and the first woman to win the National Medal of Science in Engineering.”
+Dresselhaus achieved many “firsts” in her career, he noted, including becoming “the first solo recipient of a Kavli Prize and the first woman to win the National Medal of Science in engineering.”

 “Millie was also, to my great good fortune, the first to reveal to me the wonderful spirit of MIT,” Reif added.
 “In fact, her down-to-earth demeanor was a major reason I decided to join this community. … Like dozens of young faculty and hundreds of MIT students over the years, I was lucky to count Millie as my mentor.”